Autos

 is raised to 70/30 (the maximum), the boiling temperature under 15 psi (look

-the engine overheats the first thing that will happen is a gasoline engine
+engine overheats the first thing that will happen is

-will start to detonate.
-The engine will ping and start to lose power under
+a gasoline engine will start to detonate.
+The engine will ping and start to

-pre-ignition.
-Hot spots develop inside the combustion chamber that become a
+Hot spots develop inside the combustion chamber that become a source of

-source of ignition for the fuel.
-The erratic combustion can cause detonation
+ignition for the fuel.
+The erratic combustion can cause detonation as well as

-as well as engine run-on in older vehicles with carburetors.
-Hot spots can
+engine run-on in older vehicles with carburetors.
+Hot spots can also be very

 overheating may be a blown head gasket.
 Heat makes aluminum swell almost